JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 For now, you can continue to store all the drawing instructions between the `@png` macro's `begin` and `end` markers.
 Technically, however, working like this at the top-level in Julia (ie without storing instructions in functions) isn't considered to be "best practice".

 To start off, define the variable `radius` to hold a value of 100 units (there are 72 units in a traditional inch).
 Select dotted lines, and a gray value (40% gray).
 Next, make two points, A and B, which will lie either side of the origin point.
 The square brackets are an array comprehension. `x` takes two values, and a Point using each value is created and stored in an array.
 It seems hardly worth doing for two points!
 But it shows how you can assign two variables at the same time, and how you would generate more than two points...

 Draw a line from A to B, and "stroke" it.
 Draw a stroked circle too.
-Here, the "O" is a short cut for `Point(0, 0)`.
+Here, the letter "O" is a short cut for Origin, ie the `Point(0, 0)`.

 ```
 @png begin